 Temporary venues like Eton Dorney and Horse Guards Parade had toilet facilities that were in large mobile home type structures.
 I’ll refer to them as toilet pods.
-In each toilet pod, there were 20 stalls, 16 sinks and 8 hand dryers.
+In each toilet pod, there were 20 stalls, 16 sinks, and 8 hand dryers.
 The hand dryers were like jet engines and they also doubled as hair and clothes dryers when it rained.
-I never waited in line at any of the bathrooms at temporary venues.
+I never waited in line at any of the toilets at temporary venues.

 The grounds at every venue were clean.
 Games Makers were always walking around, picking up litter, emptying the rubbish bins, and in general, keeping things tidy.
 One feature that I did not expect to see was Sport Court flooring on top of grass/fields.
-Sport Court is plastic flooring that venues use to create instant basketball, volleyball and other sport courts.
+Sport Court is plastic flooring that venues use to create instant basketball, volleyball and other sports courts.

-Sport Court can also be used on top of Earth like grass and dirt to create a hard surface.
+Sport Court can also be used on top of grass and dirt to create a hard surface.
 Due to the frequent rain showers in England, the Sport Court protected the grass and field areas and when the rain fell, it fell onto and through the Sport Court to Earth.
 The Sport Court provided a smooth walking surface for spectators but also prevented the grass and fields from turning into a mud pit.
 Brilliant idea, London 2012.
 Simply, brilliant.

 Clean, clean, clean.
 I am still amazed at how clean the venues and grounds were given the amount of foot traffic and drunk people who roamed the venues all day long.